sjjsy/neronet/doc/project_information.md

 #### Technical overview

-As a cluster resource manager, SLURM has three key functions:
+As a cluster resource manager, Slurm has three key functions:

 - Allocates exclusive and/or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work